adam-faulkner/SklearnTextClassify/README.md

 ## Notes

-The example data is the classic movie review dataset of
+The example data is the classic movie review dataset of Pang & Lee (2004), available [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/).
+I've split this data into training, dev, test sets and used the sentiment lexicon of Liu, Hu, & Cheng to populate the `positive_num` and `negative_num` columns.

+## References
+Bing Liu, Minqing Hu and Junsheng Cheng.
+"Opinion Observer: Analyzing and Comparing Opinions on the Web."
+Proceedings of the 14th International World Wide Web conference (WWW-2005), May 10-14, 2005, Chiba, Japan.

+Bo Pang and Lillian Lee, A Sentimental Education: Sentiment Analysis Using Subjectivity Summarization Based on Minimum Cuts, Proceedings of ACL 2004.